aws/aws-fpga/FAQs.md

 /opt/Xilinx/Vivado/2016.3/bin/loader: line 164:  8160 Killed                  "$RDI_PROG" "$@"
 Parent process (pid 8160) has died.
 This helper process will now exit

+**Q: Why am I getting an error: `A valid license was not found for feature 'XYZ' and/or device 'XYZ'` from Xilinx Vivado while trying to build by dcp/running my examples?**

+*For On Premise runs:*

+You would need a valid [on premise license](./hdk/docs/on_premise_licensing_help.md) provided by Xilinx.

+*For runs using the FPGA Developer AMI:*

+**NOTE:**
+>    * The license included on FPGA Developer AMI Versions 1.3.0_a and earlier expires on October 31 2017.
+>    * If you see the above error, please update to FPGA Developer AMI Version 1.3.3 or later.
+>    * All FPGA Developer AMI Versions 1.3.0_a and earlier will be deprecated once Version 1.3.3 is released.
+>    * If you are using the FPGA Developer AMI Version 1.3.3 or later, please check if the environment variable `XILINXD_LICENSE_FILE` is set to `/opt/Xilinx/license/XilinxAWS.lic`
+>    * If you still face the above error, please contact us on the forums and we'd be happy to help further.

 **Q: Why does Vivado in GUI mode show up blank ? or Why does Vivado in GUI mode show up as an empty window?**

-We've seen this issue when running RDP in 32 bit color mode where Vivado shows up as a blank window.
+We have seen this issue when running RDP in 32 bit color mode where Vivado shows up as a blank window.
 Please modify RDP options to choose any color depth less than 32 bit and try re-connecting.